1. When is the annual registration fee (membership dues) renewal period?

 We commit time and money to following up on renewals that are not paid on time.
 We do this partly as a service to members and partly to ensure that anyone who is using designation and title that we are aware of is registered – as is required in The Act.
 Therefore, a $100 late fee will be added if your annual registration payment is not received by February 15, 2020.
 This is so that other members do not disproportionally bear the cost of the added time and expense of following up on late payments.
 The late fee may be reconsidered if a circumstance exists that is beyond your control and made on time payment impossible.

 11. What will happen if my fees are not paid on time?

 Your registration and membership will be considered late and a late fee will be added effective February 16, 2020.
 If the registration fee and late fee have not been received by March 31, 2020 your membership will be deemed to have been forfeited and your registration will be discontinued on April 1, 2020.
 We initially assume that you did not pay your fees because you are not using title and practicing agrology in BC.
 If we cannot get in touch with you as part of the follow-up procedures, your name will be removed from the register of active members.

 12. What if I just let my registration lapse?
 Can I renew some other time?

 If you are practicing Agrology and wish to use the professional designation you must remain registered, otherwise you are carrying on illegily.
-If you do let your registration lapse a registered letter is mailed out with instruction on how to reinstate membership and timeline to do so with associated fees.
+If you do let your registration lapse and no notice is provided indicating your intentions with membership, a registered letter is mailed out with instruction on how to reinstate membership and a timeline to do so with associated fees.